 Let sit in the pans for 5 minutes.
 Invert onto a cooling rack.
 Remove the foil and allow to cool completely.

-- Bring cream and glucose/corn syrup to simmer, pour over the chopped chocolate/chocolate chips.
-Allow to sit for 2-3 minutes.
+Bring 100 grams cream and 3 tbsp glucose/corn syrup to simmer, pour over 75 grams chopped chocolate/chocolate chips.
+Allow sitting for 2-3 minutes.
 Stir until the mixture is smooth and glossy.

-- In a mixer fitted with a whisk attachment, whip the butter until white and fluffy on high speed, about 3 minutes.
+In a mixer fitted with a whisk attachment, whip 16 oz butter until white and fluffy on high speed, about 3 minutes.
 Scrape the bottom of the bowl, 2-3 times throughout the whipping process.

-- With the mixer still running, pour the condensed milk down the sides of the bowl, when most of the condensed milk is whipped into the butter, stop the mixer.
+With the mixer still running, pour 1¾ cans condensed milk down the sides of the bowl, when most of the condensed milk is whipped into the butter, stop the mixer.

-- Add cool whip, and gently fold it into the rest of the frosting.
+Add 8 ounces cool whip, and gently fold it into the rest of the frosting.
 Use right away.

 - Place a dab of frosting onto a platter.
 Place your 1 cake layer, bottom side up on top and press to adhere.
 Place 4, 3inch wide strips under the edges of the cake, completely covering the edges serving platter (this will make for easy cleanup later on).